- Swim in the refreshing cascade of Les Waterfall

 Day 9: Relax on Bias Tugel BeachOn the last leg of the trip, you'll have lunch looking out at the beach in Padangbai.
 Then spend the afternoon at Bias Tugel Beach, a gorgeous white sand beach with clear water perfect for swimming.
 It's located close to the Padangbai Harbor, but thanks to the coastline's unique geography, the beach is considered "hidden."
 Take in one last Balinese sunset before the trip comes to an end.

 Looking for more inspiration for your trip to Indonesia?
-Check out these other 10-day Indonesia itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Indonesia itineraries, explore different ways to spend 10 days in Indonesia, or discover the best time to visit Indonesia.